 When what was first known as the SkyDome (because of its open-and-shut, peek-a-boo roof) was first planned, some wanted a suburban stadium surrounded by parking lots to allow tail-gating.
 Others, thankfully, pushed for a downtown location to create a stronger central core and stimulate demand for more of those bars and restaurants and chic hotels we now see.

 As crowds spill out of Union Station or the King or Queen streetcars or the regional GO Train, the buzz starts to build.
-There’s almost always a fantastic drummer pounding a great beat on his skins down near the south edge of the stadium, known the past few years as the Rogers Centre.
+There’s almost always a fantastic drummer pounding a great beat on his skins down near the south edge of the stadium.
 You’ll also find colourful hawkers selling shirts and caps and collectibles in the area.

 On the north edge of the stadium near the city’s convention centre, look for Toronto’s famous French fry trucks.
 Actually, you don’t need to look for them, as the aroma of frying potatoes wafts through the air like some kind of Pied Piper call to the senses.
 Not to mention the aroma of hot dogs barbecuing on the dozens of sausage stands that are set up on city streets all around the ballpark.
 You can save a bit of money and enjoy an arguably better dog from one of the street vendors, then piling on the mustard, ketchup, onions, pickles, corn relish and other condiments they have on offer.

 The SkyDome was considered something of a forerunner of stadiums to come when it was built as a combined baseball and football facility with a dome that spins open to allow the sunshine in.
 In fact, most teams have now moved to smaller, baseball only stadiums such as Oriole Park at Camden Yards and the celebrated AT&T Park in San Francisco, home of the San Francisco Giants.